 - In case an Audit & Supervisory Board Member causes damage to the Company due to his/her negligence of duty, his/her liability for the damage shall be up to the minimum liability amount provided for in laws and regulations when said Audit & Supervisory Board Member's duty is performed in good faith and with no gross negligence. - 4.
 The Company has entered into a directors and officers liability insurance contract with an insurance company.
 The said insurance contract will cover damages that may arise due to insured Officers, etc. assuming liability for their execution of duties, or receiving a claim for the pursuit of such liability.
-If the appointment of Junichi Sakurai is approved, he will be included among the insured persons under the insurance contract.
-The said insurance contract is scheduled to be renewed in October 2023 with the same terms and conditions. - 5.
-If the appointment of Junichi Sakurai as Audit & Supervisory Board Member is approved, the Company intends to designate him as Independent Auditor as stipulated in the provisions of the Tokyo Stock Exchange and notify the Tokyo Stock Exchange of his designation as such. - The age of the candidate indicated is as of the date of this Annual Shareholders' Meeting.
+If the appointments of the candidates are approved, they will be included among the insured persons under the insurance contract.
+The said insurance contract is scheduled to be renewed in October 2024 with the same terms and conditions. - 5.
+If the appointment of Koichi Nagao and Shoko Yamashita as Audit & Supervisory Board Members is approved, the Company intends to designate them as Independent Auditors as stipulated in the provisions of the Tokyo Stock Exchange and notify the Tokyo Stock Exchange of their designation as such. - 6.
+The age of the respective candidates indicated is as of the date of this Annual Shareholders' Meeting.